 3 Basic Tips in Taking Care of Your Gardening Tools

 Garden tools will become rusty and unusable over time, depending how often you use them.
-But with proper care and maintenance, you will be able to fully use your tools and even make them last longer than expected.
+But with proper care and maintenance, you can maximize the use of your tools and even make them last longer than expected.

 Now in order to prolong their lifespan, you have to clean your garden tools every after use.
 If you just leave them be without cleaning, there’s a tendency for bacteria and other plant diseases to stick on them.

 And when you’re about to use them again, your precious organic plants could get severely infected.
 This unfortunate situation can cause a garden disaster in just few days.

 You can get rid of the harmful bacteria from your garden tools simply by thorough cleaning.
 Follow these 3 basic cleaning and maintenance tips now to keep your favorite tools in top shape!

 Like this blog post?
 Click the social buttons to share it with your friends online!

 Best Gardening Tool Maintenance Tips

 Tip 1: It’s often recommended to place a bucket of sand moistened with motor oil (even used motor oil, the prescription sometimes says) inside the garage, and quickly dip tools into the abrasive, lubricating mix a few times after using them.

 Tip 2: Linseed oil is likewise good for wood handles.
 Hang a rag near the sand bucket to give a quick wipe to wooden tool handles, too.
 Safety note: Do not wad up any oil-soaked rags, especially those soaked with linseed oil, or put them in an enclosed container as there is combustion risk.

 Allow the rag to dry in the open between uses, and when disposing, dry thoroughly first or soak with water before placing in a closed metal can.